Relocation Fraud Alert: Real Scams and How to Avoid Them

 Founder, ShiftCompare Technologies Pvt.
 Ltd. · 2026-03-18

-In my 8 years of managing relocations, the scams have become more sophisticated.
+In my 8 years of managing relocations, these fraud patterns have become more planned.
 It’s no longer just about breaking a vase.
 It’s about organized fraud.
 If you’re planning a move in packers movers Ghaziabad or Delhi, you need to read this carefully.
-I’m going to pull back the curtain on how these scammers work and exactly what you can do to stop them.
+Here is how these operators work and exactly what you can do to stop them.

-This is the most terrifying one.
-Here’s the thing: the mover gives you a very low quote, say ₹5,000 for a 2 BHK.
+This is the most stressful one.
+The mover gives you a very low quote, say ₹5,000 for a 2 BHK.
 They load everything into the truck.
 But once the truck is on the road, the driver calls you.
 He’ll say the truck has been stopped by the police, or there’s a sudden ‘entry tax’ at the Delhi-Gurgaon border.
-He’ll demand ₹10,000 more to move the truck a single inch.
-If you refuse, he’ll drive the truck to a hidden godown and stop picking up your calls.
+He’ll demand ₹10,000 more before delivery.
+If you refuse, he may drive the truck to a hidden godown and stop picking up your calls.

 To avoid this, never go for the lowest quote.
 A ridiculously low price is the bait.
 Always check if the company is listed on a verified platform.
 We use a GST verification process to ensure every mover we list is legitimate.
 Also, never pay 100% upfront.
 A professional will only ask for a small booking amount and the balance after delivery.

-I’ve seen this happen a hundred times.
-A guy comes to your house, looks at your stuff, and gives you a quote on a piece of plain paper.
+I’ve seen this happen many times.
+A representative comes to your house, looks at your stuff, and gives you a quote on a piece of plain paper.
 On moving day, he brings a smaller truck than promised.
 Then he tells you that you have “more items than discussed” and the price has now doubled.
-He knows you have to vacate the house by 4 PM, so he’s got you in a corner.
-You end up paying just to get the nightmare over with.
+He knows you have to vacate the house by 4 PM, so you have very little choice.
+You end up paying just to get the problem over with.

 | Scam Type | Red Flag | How to Avoid |